-Museums Riverbank Festival is one of Germany's biggest cultural festivals.
+Museums Riverbank Festival is one of Germany's most significant cultural festivals.
 Frankfurt's oldest folk festival is the Festival of Stoneware, which takes place semi-annually around Easter and the end of September in the eastern area.
-Night of the museums takes place every year in April or May.
+Night of the Museums takes place every year in April or May.

-50 museums in Frankfurt and in the neighboring city of Offenbach am Main are open until 2:00 am surrounded by special music events, dance performances, readings and guided tours.
+50 museums in Frankfurt and the neighbouring city of Offenbach am Main are open until 2:00 am surrounded by special music events, dance performances, readings and guided tours.

 Apfelwein, Grüne Soße, Frankfurter Würstchen, Frankfurter Rindswurst, Frankfurter Rippchen, Handkäs mit Musik are some main cuisines of Franfurt.
 Desserts such as Frankfurter Kranz, Bethmännchen are the specialties of Frankfurt.

 The "festival of light" takes place biannually many buildings are specially lit for the event.
-The Skyscraper Festival is unique in Germany, for two days most skyscrapers are open to the public.
-Sky-divers, base jumpers, fireworks and laser shows are some extra attractions.
+The Skyscraper Festival is unique in Germany; for two days, most skyscrapers are open to the public.
+Some extra attractions include skydivers, base jumpers, fireworks, and laser shows.